GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-2/2018-10-11-chaos-engineering-through-staged-resiliency-stage-2.md

 _Bookstore App Architecture_
 {: .text-center }

 Completing **Resiliency Stage 2** requires testing in a non-production environment, so this forces us to improve deployment and system resiliency by moving beyond a single point of failure.
-Since we're taking advantage of AWS we _could_ jump straight into implementing all the safety net features the AWS platform brings with it (e.g. auto scaling, elastic load balancing, traffic manipulation, etc).
+Since we're taking advantage of AWS we _could_ jump straight into implementing all the safety net features the AWS platform brings with it (e.g. auto-scaling, elastic load balancing, traffic manipulation, etc).
 However, going through each resiliency stage by meeting the minimal requirements provides more robust examples and lets us learn the intricacies of all components within the system.

 Therefore, before we go through this stage we'll be modifying the **Bookstore** architecture by adding a secondary staging environment.
 In fact, this is a good opportunity to use a blue/green deployment strategy.
 A blue/green configuration requires creating two parallel production environments.